 Individuals should plan to taper from alcohol for around three to seven days, depending on how much they are used to drinking.
 Next, begin to slowly reduce the amount of alcohol you drink each day until you reach sobriety.
 If you begin to experience serious symptoms of alcohol withdrawal, drink enough to make the symptoms subside without becoming intoxicated.

 If you find yourself unable to taper without drinking yourself to the point of intoxication, you need to attend a professional detox facility.
-Alcohol rehab and detox provides individuals with the medical attention they need to successfully taper off of alcohol.
+Alcohol rehab and detox provide individuals with the medical attention they need to successfully taper off of alcohol.
 Contact Agape Treatment Center for more information on the safest way to detox and overcome alcohol withdrawal safely.

 Agape Treatment Center for substance abuse embraces a universal, unconditional love that transcends, that serves regardless of circumstances.
 We provide individuals all over the country with the opportunity to achieve the gift of lasting sobriety.